 - Set up utilities.

-- Do a final walk-through inspection of the property prior to closing.
+- Do a final walk-through inspection of the property before closing.

 Step 6: Work with Your Lender